Slins-23/multivariate-linear-regression/README.md

 * Filtering dataset

 ## Implementation details
+The normalization occurs to the range [0, 1].

 Assume that
 <br>
 `K = number of independent features given by the user when prompted`